flytreeleft/nexus3-keycloak-plugin/README.md

 But don't worry about your data or the existing role mappings, they still will work well.
 The new version is compatible with the old version.
+In the new version, the original role name which is from Keycloak will be prepended `RealmRole:` (If it's a Realm Role) or `ClientRole:` (If it's a Client Role).

 If there is something wrong after you upgrade to the new version.
 **DO NOT DO ANY SAVE or UPDATE ACTIONS**, just go back to the old version and restart Nexus3,